-The AC consists of three (3) Independent Non-Executive Directors, which meets the requirements of paragraph 15.09(1) (a) and (b) of the Main Market Listing Requirements ("MMLR") of Bursa Malaysia Securities Berhad ("Bursa Malaysia").
+The AC consists of three (3) Independent Non-Executive Directors, which meets the requirements of paragraph 15.09(1)(a) and (b) of the Main Market Listing Requirements ("MMLR") of Bursa Malaysia Securities Berhad ("Bursa Malaysia") which stipulates that the composition of the AC must be composed of not fewer than 3 members and all the AC members must be Non-Executive Directors with a majority of them being Independent Directors.

-The AC Chairman, Ms Lee Siew Chen, has a Degree in Bachelor of Accounting from University Malaya and member of the Malaysia Institute of Accountants ("MIA"), which is in compliance with paragraph 15.09(1)(c)(i) of the MMLR of Bursa Malaysia.
+The AC Chairman, Ms Lee Siew Chen, has a Degree in Bachelor of Accounting from University Malaysia and member of the Malaysia Institute of Accountants (MIA), which is in compliance with paragraph 15.09(1)(c)(i) of the MMLR of Bursa Malaysia.
+Further in accordance with Paragraph 15.09(2) of the MMLR, there are no alternate directors appointed as a member of the AC and in line with Practice 9.1 of the MCCG 2021, the Chairman of the AC is not the Chairman of the Board.

-During the financial year ended 31 December 2023, the AC held a total of four (4) meetings.
-The attendance of the AC members are set out below:
+During the financial year ended 31 December 2024 ("FYE 2024"), the AC held a total of five (5) meetings.
+The attendance of the AC members is set out below:

-Name of Committee Members No. of Meetings attended Ms Lee Siew Chen (Appointed on 7 April 2023) 3/3 Dato' Haji Arpan Shah Bin Satu 4/4 Tuan Haji Khalit Bin Kasmoin 4/4 Mr Tan En Chong (Resigned on 7 April 2023) 1/1
+Name of Committee Members No. of Meetings attended

+Ms Lee Siew Chen 5/5

+Dato' Haji Arpan Shah Bin Satu 4/5

+Tuan Haji Khalit Bin Kasmoin 5/5